CloudM-Migrate/documentation/Endpoint-Configuration-Guides/O365Tenant.md

 ### The Account Used

 In most instances of using Exchange/O365 as a endpoint a Global Admin account is the widest and easist way to provide CloudM Migrate access to everything it needs.
 However that account is not always availble to use.
-In order of ease of use here are the available access methods:
+Here are the best alternatives:

+For O365:

-1. Global Admin Account
+- Global Admin Account

-2. Exchange Admin Account
-3. Receiptant Admin Account
+For On-Premises Exchange

+- Global Admin
+- A Exchange Admin with delegation access to all accounts in scope of the migration
-4. An Account with impresenation access to all accounts in scope of the migration
+- An regular Account with delegation access to all accounts in scope of the migration

+For Hosted Exchange:

+- An regular account with delegation access to all accounts in scope of the migration

 #### Global Admin Account
 {: .no_toc }